storacha/specs/w3-blob.md

 ## List Blob

-Authorized agent MAY invoke `blob/list` capability on the [space] subject (`with` field) to list Blobs added to it at the time of invocation.
+Authorized agent MAY invoke `blob/list` capability on the [space] subject (`sub` field) to list Blobs added to it at the time of invocation.

 ### List Blob Invocation Example

-Shown Invocation example illustrates Alice requesting a page of the list blobs stored on their space.
+Shown Invocation example illustrates Alice requesting a page of the list of blobs stored on their space.

 ```js
 {